gracelang/language/spec.md

 The parents in `inherit <parent>` and `use <parent>` clauses must be _manifest_.
 This means that Grace must be able to determine the _shape_ of the object that is being inherited on a module-by-module basis.
 In particular,

 1. the meaning of the parent expressions must not be subject to overriding, and
 2. the result of the parent expression must be a fresh object whose shape is statically determinable.

-## Precedence of Method Requests

-Grace programs are formally defined by the language’s [Grammar].
-The grammar gives the following precedence levels; lower numbers bind more tightly.

-1. Numerals and constructors for strings, objects, iterables, blocks, and types; parenthesized expressions.
-2. Requests of named methods.
-    Multi-part requests accumulate name-parts and arguments as far to the right as possible.
-3. Prefix operators
-4. “Multiplicative” operators `*` and `/`: associate left to right.
-5. “Additive” operators `+` and `-`: associate left to right.
-6. “Other” operators, whose binding must be given explicitly using parenthesis.
-7. Assignments and method requests that use `:=` as a suffix to a method name.

 # Pattern Matching